dmytrobaida/dmytrobaida.github.io/content/cv.md

 ### Work Experience

-`Feb 2022 - Present`
+**Metasvit**, The Netherlands, Feb 2022 - Present
-**Metasvit** - The Netherlands

-- Involved in different kind of projects in crypto.
+Involved in different kind of projects in crypto.
 Also working with cloud infrastucture and crypto wallets

-`Feb 2019 - Feb 2022`
+**Finturi**, The Netherlands, Feb 2019 - Feb 2022
-**Finturi** - The Netherlands

-- Was part of a team developing website, api and mobile application for Finturi.
+Was part of a team developing website, api and mobile application for Finturi.
 This is startup based in the Netherlands that aims to solve cash flow problems of businesses

+**Medipix**, The Netherlands, Feb 2020 - Dec 2021
+Was part of a team developing website, api and mobile application for Medipix.
+This is startup based in the Netherlands which provided SaaS for health professionals

+**ArDrive**, USA, Sep 2020 - Jan 2021
+Was lead developer for desktop application of ArDrive.
+This is startup based in USA which provides permanent file storage

+**CarNext**, The Netherlands, Jan 2019 - Oct 2019
+Was part of a team developing website and api's for CarNext.
+This is website for selling refurbished cars in the Netherlands and Europe

-`Aug 2018 - Oct 2019`
+**Exact**, The Netherlands, Aug 2018 - Jan 2019
-**Levi9 Ukraine** - The Netherlands

-- Was part of a team developing core systems and plugins for Exact Online.
+Was part of a team developing core systems and plugins for Exact Online.
 This is web application for small and medium size businesses which helps with accounting in the Netherlands
-- Was part of a team developing website and api's for CarNext.
-This is website for selling refurbished cars in the Netherlands and Europe

-`Sep 2017 - Aug 2018`
+**TSI** - Ukraine, Sep 2017 - Aug 2018
-**TSI** - Ukraine

-- Was part of a team developing CRM (Customer relationship management) system for biggest Ukrainian telecommunication provider - Ukrtelecom
+Was part of a team developing CRM (Customer relationship management) system for biggest Ukrainian telecommunication provider - Ukrtelecom

 ### Education

-`2013 - 2018`
+**Master's degree in Computer Science**, Graduation Year 2018
-**National Technical University of Ukraine 'Kyiv Polytechnic Institute**
+National Technical University of Ukraine 'Kyiv Polytechnic Institute', Ukraine

-- Master's degree in Computer Science
+**Bachelor's degree in Computer Science**, Graduation Year 2017
+National Technical University of Ukraine 'Kyiv Polytechnic Institute', Ukraine

 ### Projects